Lyberta/Singularity/Human Brain.md

 These people feel at home in basically any social setting and find ways to negotiate basically anything, no matter how outrageous or outlandish.
 A perfect shapeshifter.
 A perfect liar.
 A perfect politician.

 Of course, this is where even Hollywood money may be a bit too little.
 Such exceptional individuals get hired as spies for intelligence agencies, become CEOs, politicians, get high-level jobs in the banking sector...

+## How to manipulate people

+Well, first of all the word "manipulation" has negative connotation but only because the mainstream narrative runs on a lie of acceptable and unacceptable behavior.
+So, in truth, everything is manipulation.
+Every social interaction changes your brain a little bit.
+So this part explores all the methods of manipulation and how they affect the brain and behavior.

+Well, and since the brain is a biocomputer then the methods of manipulation come down to "carefully calculated inverse biocomputer" so that the real biocomputer - human brain - slides right in, adjusts itself according to the shape of inverse biocomputer and performs the required behavior.

+In general, you want to avoid other people noticing the methods of manipulation and use as little force as possible.
+Here, "force" represents not only the physical quantity - people hate violence - but also people's subjective values.
+So the "best" form of manipulation is manipulating people's percieved free will.
+People already have a set of subjective values, behaviors and goals they want to chase so making them chase their goals while also being useful to you is the best strategy.
+Hence why tit-for-tat cooperation is so great.
+Both parties win.

+Otherwise, when in comes to manipulation of unconscious puppets, well, you can organize certain gatherings and have like-minded people come, you can set the tone, the music, the dress code...
+Every tiny bit matters.

+Another very effective method is "subtle grooming".
+In this case you figure out people who are close to what you want.
+They already have certain desires.
+Then you slowly empower their desires by very carefully repeating certain words or planting certain objects in their line of sight.
+Motivational posters are more on the nose type of grooming but it builds over time.
+Of course, it can be very subtle when you figure out people's unconscious desires and start pulling the strings on those desires - people start acting even without fully knowing why they act.

+TODO: Write all the methods in a careful system.